tinyci/ci-docs/docs/repository_config.md

 <img src="/img/screenshots/submit.png" />

-Once the submission succeds, a queue item will appear in the run list:
+Once the submission succeeds, a queue item will appear in the run list:

 <img src="/img/screenshots/run-queued.png" />